KunwarPrabhat/ChessEngine/README.md

 ```
 ### Things so far :-
   - prints a chess board with it's pieces using texture rendering with SDL library.
+  - User can drag and drop the pieces over the chess board.

 ### Planned Features
 - Implement piece movement logic.